loftwah/linux-for-pirates/index.md

 DevOps teams use tools to make the journey smoother and quicker, like a good set of sails on a calm day.
 They use a bunch o' tools called the "DevOps toolchain" to help 'em tackle the important stuff, like continuous integration, continuous delivery, automation, and workin' together like a well-oiled crew!

-Even the security teams be gettin' in on the action, with a thing called "DevSecOps".
+In some DevOps models, quality assurance and security teams may also become more tightly integrated with development and operations and throughout the application lifecycle.
+When security is the focus of everyone on a DevOps team and even the security teams be gettin' in on the action, with a thing called "DevSecOps".
 It's like havin' a lookout on the masthead, keepin' a keen eye out for danger at all times!

 The DevOps journey be like a never-endin' loop, always improvin' and changin', like the wind direction on a voyage.
 It's made up of eight phases, representin' the processes, capabilities, and tools needed for development and operations.
 And throughout it all, the teams be workin' and communicatin' together, like a good crew on a ship!

 So hoist the sails and set course for DevOps, me hearties!
 Yarrr!

+### **How DevOps Works?**

+Under the DevOps model, development and operations teams are no longer siled.
+Sometimes, these two teams are merged into a single team where the engineers work across the entire application lifecycle, from development and test to deployment to operations, and develop a range of skills not limited to a single function.

+It is an ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
+This speed enables organizations to better serve their customers and compete more effectively in the market.

 ### **Handybilly**